Japan court rules same-sex marriage ban is not unconstitutional | Law-Order

 - Japan

-The ruling dashes activists' hopes of raising pressure on the government to address the issue after a Sapporo court in March 2021 decided in favor of a claim that not allowing same-sex marriage was unconstitutional.
-"This is disappointing," said Gon Matsunaka, a Tokyo LGBTQ activist.

-"After the Sapporo ruling, we were hoping for the same ruling or something even better."
+"I wonder if the legal system in this country is working," said plaintiff Machi Sakata, who married her U.S.-citizen partner in the United States.
+The two are expecting a baby in August.
+"I think there's the possibility this ruling may corner us," Sakata said.

 Japan's constitution defines marriage as being based on "the mutual consent of both sexes".
-But the introduction of partnership rights for same-sex couples in Tokyo last week, along with rising support in polls, had increased activists' and lawyers' hopes for the Osaka case.
+But the introduction of partnership rights for same-sex couples in Tokyo last week, along with rising support in opinion polls, had raised the hopes of activists and lawyers for the Osaka case.
+The Osaka court said that marriage was defined as being only between opposite genders and that not enough debate on same-sex marriage had taken place in Japanese society.

+"We emphasized in this case that we wanted same-sex couples to have access to the same things as regular couples," said lawyer Akiyoshi Miwa, adding that they would appeal.
+ECONOMIC IMPLICATIONS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)